We look forward to more amazing sessions with another great group of individuals, volunteers, and horses!

 We offer two six week sessions throughout the year.
 Our Spring sessions are typically held at the Clay County Fairgrounds in Spencer, IA, and our Fall sessions are typically held at the Ranch within Camp Foster in Spirit Lake, IA.
 Location may be subject to change.

 Applications for Spring Sessions are accepted from the second Monday in October until the fourth Friday in April and for Fall Sessions from the fourth Monday in May until the last Friday in July.

-Each riding session works to increase social interaction, balance and coordination, neurological function, and sensory integration.
+Riding session may increase social interaction, balance and coordination, neurological function, and/or sensory integration.

 A parent or guardian must apply and complete the application by the deadline for the chosen program.